Aarhus University Seal

 Members

 Elisa Uusimäki, the PI of the project, works on the literary and cultural history of Judaism in antiquity.
 Her areas of expertise include wisdom and ethics, lived ancient religion, travel and cultural interaction, gender and intersectionality, early biblical interpretation, the Dead Sea Scrolls, and Hellenistic Judaism.
-In the context of ANINAN, Uusimäki works on several aspects of spatial movement in the ancient world, including travel as both a literary motif and a social practice.
-She is currently completing a monograph on female travellers in the ancient Jewish tradition.
+In the context of ANINAN, Uusimäki worked on several aspects of spatial movement in the ancient world, including travel as both a literary motif and a social practice.
+Most importantly, this research resulted in a pioneering monograph on female travellers in the ancient Jewish tradition, from the Bible to Bar Kokhba.

 In addition to the core team, Rosanne Liebermann, a specialist in forced migrations in the ancient Near East, is an associate member of ANINAN.